TZeys/deejxchanger/README.md

 ## Features

-deej is written in Go and [distributed](https://github.com/omriharel/deej/releases/latest) as a portable (no installer needed) executable.
+deejxchanger is written in Go and [distributed](https://github.com/omriharel/deej/releases/latest) as a portable (no installer needed) executable.

 - Bind apps to different sliders
   - Bind multiple apps per slider (i.e. one slider for all your games)